Planning and design consultancy services for cultural sector programmes and projects...

-P+P has been selected by Lancaster City Council to assess the options and outcomes for the reconfiguration and redesign of Lancaster and District's museum service.
+We have recently been selected by Lancaster City Council to assess the options and outcomes for the reconfiguration and redesign of its museum service.
 The work involves taking a strategic, long-term view of the use of the City's cultural and heritage assets, estates and collections, their funding, investment and income, governance and management and producing a sustainable way forward in line with best practice.
+This includes design proposals for the redevelopment of the City Museum within the Grade II* Listed Old Town Hall.
 This appointment is a continuation of our work for the City since 2011 and is designed to make the museum service a prime contributor to Lancaster's future economic growth and cultural wealth.

 UNESCO Creative Cities Network 2016